The following is a quick guide to reading the Nutrition Facts label.

 Step 1: Start with the Serving Size

-- Look here for both the serving size (the amount people typically eat at one time) and the number of servings in the package.
+- The serving size (the amount people typically eat at one time) and the number of servings in the package are both included at the top of the Nutrition Facts label.

-- Compare your portion size (the amount you actually eat) to the serving size listed on the panel.
-The Nutrition Facts applies to the serving size, so if the serving size is 1 cup and you eat 2 cups, you are getting twice the calories, fat and other nutrients than what is listed on the label.
+- The Nutrition Facts apply to the serving size.
+If the serving size listed is 1 cup and you eat 2 cups, you are eating two servings and getting twice as many calories and other nutrients compared to what’s listed on the label.

 Step 2: Compare the Total Calories to Your Individual Needs